-- we can invest in a large, new feature that we have evidence has prevented higher adoption
+- Invest in a large, new feature that we have evidence has prevented higher adoption

-- we can work on decreasing the defect rate of the automation effort itself, as there are currently more defects being reported than there are being fixed within the automation product itself
+- Work on decreasing the defect rate of the automation effort itself, as there are currently more defects being reported than there are being fixed within the automation product itself

-- we can enhance the automation application by adding an undo feature which will make people more efficient at creating automated scripts
+- Enhance the automation application by adding an undo feature which will make people more efficient at creating automated scripts

 These are all important feature requests.
 I can name individuals who would choose a different answer as to the most important.
 When evaluated through the cost of delay paradigm, however, things become clear:

 |Development||Faster Delivery of features||Have to be engaged in operations, more “work” to do|